 School's out for summer

 School’s out, so now what?
-With a good six weeks to fill over the summer holidays, take a read of Skint Dad's ideas for a fun filled summer.
+With a good six weeks to fill, take a read of Skint Dad's ideas on what to do this summer holidays...

 It can feel like an eternity for the kids before they start back at school in September.If you’ve already found yourself running out of ideas and the budget won’t stretch to a fancy day out every week, then keep on reading.